soaresdude/mr-policeman/README.md

 # Mr Policeman

 ### Description
-This is a simple game of route prediction made for the Graph's Theory class.</br>
+This is a simple game of route prediction made for the Graph's Theory class.
 The objective of this application is to teach the basic concept of the Centrality algorithm in a Graph.

 ### Installation